Kozea/Radicale/pages/user_documentation.rst

 TLS Support
 -----------

-HTTPS support depends on the ``ssl`` module, only available from Python 2.6.
-Nevertheless, Radicale without TLS encryption works well with Python 2.5.

-Moreover, python 2.6 suffered `a bug <http://bugs.python.org/issue5103>`_ causing huge timeout problems with TLS.
+Python 2.6 suffered `a bug <http://bugs.python.org/issue5103>`_ causing huge timeout problems with TLS.
 The bug is fixed since Python 2.6.6.

 Python 2.7 and Python 3.x do not suffer this bug.